meet-projects/Y1-Summer-Labs/09. Functions Lab/README.md

 5. In your function, **return** the amount each person needs to pay if you split the total equally.
     - In our example above, if you call `tip_calc(250, 10, 5)` it should **return** `55`.
     - Save the **returned** value in a variable and print it.

+6. Add a print statement that writes on the console: `"[name] go home!
+But come back after [hours] hours.
+Ohh, and don't forget to tip a Total of [tip_calculation] Dollars!"`

 <!--
 - This is the total amount, divided by the number of people.